What Does Rain Symbolize in the Bible?

 In the Old Testament, God is the provider who gives life-giving water to all living things (Genesis 2:5, ESV; Psalm 145:8, ESV).
 He is also seen as the source of refreshing rain for the land.

 For example, the farmer’s hope in times of drought and hunger (Deuteronomy 11:10, ESV).
-In this way, God provides sustenance and refreshment in times of need.
+In this way, your loving Father provides sustenance and refreshment in times of need.

 Judgment and Destruction

 But what does rain symbolize when God sends a deluge over the whole land?
 Flooding rain is often associated with God’s judgment.
-Remember the story of Noah?
+Remember the story of Noah in the book of Genesis?

 The Great Flood recorded in Genesis 7-8 resulted from God’s wrath against sin.
-God sent rain for 40 days and 40 nights (Genesis 7:12, ESV), which flooded the entire earth.
+God sent rain for 40 days and 40 nights (Genesis 7:12, ESV) on ancient people, which flooded the entire earth.

 The floodwaters rose so high that they covered even mountaintops.
 All dry land disappeared and killed every living creature except those aboard Noah’s Ark.
-Even though rain is often associated with giving life, it can be destructive when wielded by a holy God.
+Even though rain is often associated with giving life, it can be destructive to human life when wielded by the Lord’s anger.

-There are instances when God withheld rain from falling.
-Without water, nothing can grow or live and disease becomes rampant.
-We cannot survive without life-giving rain that God sends from His heavenly storehouses.
+There are instances when God withheld rain from falling as a conditional blessing.
+Without water, nothing can grow, crop yields cease, and disease becomes rampant.
+You cannot survive without life-giving water droplets that God sends from His heavenly storehouses.

 Rain as God’s Punishment

 But what does rain symbolize when it does not come?
 Withholding rain is often associated with God’s punishment, though not always complete destruction.
-When we see references to rain in the Bible, we need to keep in mind that it might not always be a positive thing.
+When you see references to rain in the Bible, you need to keep in mind that it might not always be a positive thing.

-Here are some ways that rain appears in the negative sense that foretell God’s punishment:
+Here are some ways that rain appears in the negative sense that foretells God’s punishment:

 • Dark Clouds